airbnb/lottie-web/README.md

 - **No layer stretching**!
 No idea why, but stretching a layer messes with all the data.

 ## Notes
 - If you want to modify the parser or the player, there are some gulp commands that can simplify the task
-- look at the great animations exported on the demo folder
+- look at the great animations exported on codepen [See examples on codepen.](http://codepen.io/collection/nVYWZR/)
-- gzipping the animation jsons and the player have a huge impact on the filesize.
+- gzipping the animation jsons and the player have a huge reduction on the filesize.
 I recommend doing it if you use it for a project.

-## Coming up
-- Exporting images in a sprite
-- Stroke Effect support
-- Experimenting with the webAnimationAPI export